IndrajeetPatil/ggstatsplot/README.md

 For more, also read the following vignette:
 <https://indrajeetpatil.github.io/ggstatsplot/articles/web_only/ggcoefstats.html>

-### Extracting data frames with statistical details
+### Extracting expressions and data frames with statistical details

 `{ggstatsplot}` also offers a convenience function to extract data frames with statistical details that are used to create expressions